1ucasvb/pokey2midi/README.md

 Where `N` is the subsong number (starting from 0), if any.
 Otherwise, this setting can be omitted.
 The above should work on both Windows and Linux.

-Once the text file is ready, just run POKEY2MIDI on it as per instructions.
+Once the text file is ready, just run POKEY2MIDI on it as per instructions (see "Command line parameters" below).

 POKEY2MIDI also accepts bzip2-compressed text files, but that's not necessary.
 I just added that support so the repository wouldn't be large because of huge text dumps. :P

 ---
 # Command line parameters